alexanderenrique/alexanderenrique.github.io/src/coding/nemo-to-drive.md

 ---

 ## Project Overview
-- Script to automatically transfer files from NEMO to Google Drive
+- Script to automatically transfer files from NEMO to Google Drive.
+It started with just billing data to be ingested into Tableu, but I am also adding post usage questions data.
+Currently, staff memebrs don't have an easy way to see the post usage questions data. **GitHub Repo:**

-## Current Tasks
-- Getting a basic billing NEMO to drive set up on the VM

 ## Up Next
--
+- Finish automating the post usage question data download and clean up
+- Improve the clean up of the data, staff members are scared of nested JSONs.
+I mean aren't we all?

 ## Work Log